federgraph/RiggVar-RG38/doc/Form-Actions.md

 ```

 At runtime you can use Form Actions to examine the groups
-and search for the action by short caption,
+and search for actions by short caption,
 as you can see in the picture above.

 The list view for the details will show the assigned short cuts if any,
-and also show the pages of the button frame where the action appears.
+and the pages of the button frame where the action appears.

 ## Maintaining Actions

-Form Memo can run basic checks on the actions
+Use Form Memo to run basic checks on the defined actions
-and generate code with new numbers for the actions.
+and generate code with new numbers.
 This will help to maintain the contiguous range of action numbers.
-You would just paste the generated snippet of text into the unit.
+You would then just paste the generated snippet of text into the unit.

 ```pascal
 { from RiggVar.FB.ActionConst.pas }